sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 PgAdmin greatly simplifies database administration and configuration tasks by providing an intuitive GUI.
 Hence, we will be using it to create a new application user and test the migration.

-1. You will need to navigate to <https://www.pgadmin.org/download/pgadmin-4-windows/> to obtain pgAdmin 4.
+1. You will need to navigate to <https://www.pgadmin.org/download/pgadmin-4-windows/> to obtain **pgAdmin 4**.
 At the time of writing, **v5.5** is the most recent version.
 Select the link to the installer, as shown below.

     ![The screenshot shows the correct version of the pgAdmin utility to be installed.](./media/pgadmin-5.5-install.png "pgAdmin 4 v5.5")